cooljasonmelton/next-react-supabase-starter-with-auth/README.md

 TODO:

+- add to readme more explanation of cool features of this e.g. protected vs public routes and auth based redirects
 - create gif(s) to show off this app and add to readme
 - go thru files and cleanup
 - write blog about